mlanza/hacienda-maps/README.md

 Look at each map and you can get a sense of the preferred player count.
 Just ask, if this were played with `n` players would I feel okay if I were going last?
 In the more symmetrical maps it's usually more of a question of whether the player count should be even rather than odd.
 Use your judgment.

 In each map I explored different ideas.
 I won't attempt to explain each since discovery is part of the fun, but suffice to say, a few plays will give you a sense of what its challenges are and whether one needs an unusual strategy.
 In some instances the title may offer a clue.
+In lots of instances there are notable hot spots or magnets, just begging you to claim them.

 In Peas & Carrots, as an example, and since most maps use heterogeneous areas, I wanted to explore the difficulty of building a position among homogeneous patches of terrain.